harvard-cfp/research-skills/README.md

 # research-skills
 Code for Lachance et al. (2019) paper titled "Self-Perception and Performance of Research Skills Among First-Semester Bioscience Doctoral Students"

+All analysis and figures can be generated using the markdown R code.